YingkunZhou/i386-test/doc/jaleel2010high.md

 Unfortunately, DIP only targets workloads that have a working set larger than the available cache and relies on LRU for all other workloads.
 As a result, DIP limits performance of workloads where frequent scans discard the active working from the cache.
 To illustrate this problem, Figure 2 compares the cache performance of thrash-resistant DIP to scan-resistant HYBLRU/LFU.
-HYBLRU/LFU is a hybrid cache replacement policy that uses Set Dueling [25] to dynamically choose between the scan-resistant Least Frequently Used (LFU)3 [17] replacement policy and LRU replacement.
+HYBLRU/LFU is a hybrid cache replacement policy that uses Set Dueling [25] to dynamically choose between the scan-resistant Least Frequently Used (LFU) (<sub>Access frequency is measured by using a 4-bit counter per cache block.
+All LFU counters in the set are halved whenever any counter saturates.</sub>) [17] replacement policy and LRU replacement.
 The study consists of 14 workloads each running on a 2MB LLC.
 The yaxis presents the average reduction in cache misses compared to LRU while the x-axis presents the applications and their categories.
 The application categories under study are PC games, multimedia, server, and SPEC CPU 2006.